 On the island was a small Roman house – allowing the emperor to retreat from his retreat!

 Destroyed by the eruption of Mt.
 Vesuvius in 79 AD, these Roman towns were buried under the volcano’s pyroclastic flows.

 Pompeii is well known for its ruins, but Herculaneum’s ruins were even better preserved: the city was completely buried so even upper stories of buildings remain intact, and the hot ash preserved wood objects such as furniture.

 There are bakeries, bars, luxurious homes, and brothels.

 Sharp-eyed visitors will notice ancient graffiti and a “beware of dog” sign.”

 Visitors can even come face-to-face with the towns’ last inhabitants; eerie plaster casts are all that remain of those who failed to escape the volcano and were quickly overcome by super-heated air.

 Rome: History You Can Still Experience

-Rome was once the centre of a vast empire that spread thousands of kilometres.
+Rome was once the center of a vast empire that spread thousands of kilometers.